Quick Answer

 The active ingredient quinclorac makes this product uniquely effective against grassy weeds.
 Unlike broadleaf herbicides that target dicot weeds, quinclorac disrupts the growth hormones specific to grassy weeds like crabgrass, goosegrass, and foxtail.

-Test results: Within 24 hours, treated crabgrass showed dramatic yellowing.
+Field test results: Within 24 hours, treated crabgrass showed dramatic yellowing.
 By 48 hours, plants were visibly wilting and curling.
-Complete browning occurred within 5-7 days.
-This was by far the fastest kill of any product tested.
+Complete browning occurred within 5-7 days — the fastest kill of any product tested.

 How to use it: Mix at 0.367 oz per gallon of water per 1,000 sq ft.
 Always add a non-ionic surfactant (more on this below).
 Apply when crabgrass is actively growing and temperatures are between 60-90°F. Avoid mowing for 2 days before and after application.